YingXu001/CSE_450A_Final_Project/README.md

 - Required Bullets to Destroy: 3
 - Collision Required to Destroy: 3

+## Resources
+- Red dots on the map can give you 1 ammo.
+- Crystal Orbs can give you 15 health.

+## Additons
+The submarine has a shield in the beginning which will be deactivated once hit the fish or monsters.

 ## Play the Game
 Dive into the adventure [here](https://yingxu.itch.io/450finalproject)!